-In France for example, the four main Confederations of Trade Unions are committed to promoting solidarity with foreign workers both at the legal level with the defense of acquired rights, and at the social level trying to combat exclusion and exploitation.
+In France for example, the four main Confederations of Trade Unions are committed promoting solidarity with foreign workers both at the legal level with the defense of acquired rights and at the social level trying to combat exclusion and exploitation.
 The associations create partnerships with public employment services, adult education organizations and companies.
-They carry out actions such as organizing technical committees with diversity experts, raising awareness among different actors, providing interpreters, training in French language both immigrants and refugees for example in terms of support for employment: assessment, construction of a professional plan, job research techniques, preparation of interviews, meetings with employers, etc. There are also language and/or vocational training centers providing training and orientation courses.
+They carry out actions in the direction of the partners identified, exchanges between reference people of projects and professionals via technical committees, raising awareness of the actors, providing interpreters, training in French immigrants and refugees for example in terms of support for employment: assessment, construction of a professional plan, job research techniques, preparation of interviews, meetings with employers, etc. There are also language and/or vocational training centers providing training and orientation courses.
 Lastly, they have developed a support on the workplace: accompanying migrants throughout the contract, liaison with the employer.
 Moreover, the network of companies and organization grouped through the Charte de la Diversité are among the most active ones in the promotion of diversity practices within the workplace.